 Block 3 on Page 48 (030h) can also be read if the device is locked.
-The first byte of the block is the Lock Byte, the other 31 locations are available to the user for writing data, as for example identification codes to distinguish the firmware version loaded in the device.
+The first byte of the block is the Lock Byte, the following 21 locations (bytes 1-21) are available to the user for writing data, as for example identification codes to distinguish the firmware version loaded in the device.